slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - I do an exercise called “fear-setting” at least once a quarter, often once a month.
 It is the most powerful exercise I do.
 “Whenever I feel anxious in general or about something specific, I take a piece of paper and lay it out in landscape and create three columns.
 In the first column on the far left, I write at the top, “What are all the worst things that could happen, however absurd?”
 In the middle column I write, “What could I do to mitigate the horrible things from happening?” and in the far right column I write, “What could I do to get back to where I am now, if these things happen?”
 Tim calls this exercise “Fear-Setting” and he uses it frequently.
 > *'The only real prison is fear, and the only real freedom is freedom from fear' -- Aung San Suu Kyi*
-> *'Don't give in to your fears.
-If you do, you won't be able to talk to your heart.' -- Paulo Coelho* -->
+> *'Don’t give in to your fears.
+If you do, you won’t be able to talk to your heart.' -- Paulo Coelho* -->